Hi. I’m Eoghan McCabe. I’m the CEO and a co-founder of Intercom.

 We’re evolving our products to work well for your business as you scale.
 This doesn’t mean we’re going to switch our focus to the “enterprise” market.
 It just means that as your business grows a little bigger, we’re going to work very hard to try to keep you on Intercom, rather than make you have to consider the legacy alternatives.

 Every product is getting an upgrade.
-Right now, we’re working very hard on a long list of improvements to our Resolve product.
+Right now, we’re working very hard on a long list of improvements to our Respond product.
 Think enhanced workflows for support reps – like being able to easily loop additional people into a conversation – and features for team managers – like reports.
 We’re so excited about these!
 Some of the features are looking really great.

 Building out our infrastructure for 100x more growth